sinatb/Ray-Tracer/README.md

 ## How to use
 For using this project you will need to add the object's you want to be rendered to the scene.
 At the current version only spheres can be rendered by the engine, So you will have to add some sphere's to the world and after that, you will need to add a material to each of these spheres.
-Currently, 3 classes of materials are available.
+Currently, 4 classes of materials are available.

  - matte (lambertian)
  - metal
  - dielectric
+ - diffuse light

 After that you will have to choose a location for the camera to cast the rays at the target and start rendering the scene.